Navigating the Evolution: Your Journey to VMware Cloud Foundation (VCF) 9

 Jan 21, 2026

 VMware Cloud Foundation (VCF) 9 has been available for six months now.
-As a lot of dependency blocks have started to disappear and more customers are initiating strategic discussions regarding the upgrade and adoption of the VCF 9 platform.
+As initial dependency blocks clear and more customers initiate strategic discussions around the platform, we have noticed several common misconceptions regarding the upgrade path.
+In this blog post, we explore the core of VCF 9 and outline the journey toward a successful implementation.

 What is VCF 9?